STISIG/stisig.github.io/pages/pages-root-folder/index.md

 widget2:
   title: "Curious about Coding?"
   url: 'https://stisig.github.io/coding/'
   text: 'An important activity for this SIG is the pursuit of ways to teach how programming works.
 This includes ways for you to teach yourselves.
-At first, these will be rough, course notes from Dr. LaLone's past courses.
+At first, these will be rough, course notes from Dr. LaLone&#8217;s past courses.
 However, over time these will become closer to how EM needs programming to work, and how that need can generate ways of learning.
 Click above for a brief introduction to this content.'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
   title: "SIG Administration and Integration Philosophies"